 Relevant work experience is highly valuable and will help you develop the skills you need for a career in audit.
 You'll learn about different business areas, and by completing work experience you'll demonstrate your motivation and commitment to a career in this field.
 However, experience outside of financial services is also useful, and especially any that helps develop your people and analytical skills.

-Most of the larger accountancy and business advisory firms run open or 'Insight' days and 'spring week' opportunities for first year undergraduates.
-These are usually one to five days long, and enable you to learn about different service areas and graduate schemes.
+Many of the larger accountancy and business advisory firms run open days for first year undergraduates.
+These are usually one to five days long and enable you to learn about different service areas and graduate schemes.

 In your second year, you can apply for a summer internship or vacation scheme within audit and assurance.
 An internship can be a distinct advantage, as many firms will fast-track interns who perform well through the graduate selection process, and in some cases will offer graduate roles at the end of the internship.